Cruise ships hit by worst year for stomach bugs in over a decade, CDC data reveals

 Norovirus tends to peak during winter months, and “this seasonal occurence of norovirus varies in intensity,” explains Schaffner.

-This season’s occurence is “more severe” than average on land and at sea, according to Schaffner, who adds this may explain the CDC data from December 2024.
+This season’s occurence is “more severe” than average — this is true both on land and at sea, according to Schaffner, who adds this may explain the CDC data from December 2024.

+“Incidents of illness onboard cruise ships are extremely rare,” industry organization Cruise Lines International Association said in a statement.

 The CDC also notes that “outbreaks are found and reported more quickly on a cruise ship than on land,” thanks to reporting protocols.
-On average, some 19-21 million instances of norovirus recorded in the US every year, according to the CDC.
+On average, some 19-21 million instances of norovirus illness occur in the US every year, according to the CDC.

 While norovirus dominates the 2024 CDC data, a September 2024 gastrointestinal outbreak on Royal Caribbean’s Radiance of the Seas was attributed to salmonella food poisoning.
 Meanwhile, Silversea Cruises’ outbreak on Silver Nova in the spring was the result of E.coli and the cause of gastrointestinal illness on Royal Caribbean’s Allure of the Seas’ May voyage remains unknown.